Certified Application Assistance Sites (CAAS)

 What is a Certified Application Assistance Site (CAAS)?

-Certified Application Assistance Sites (CAAS) are volunteer facilities, organizations and individuals who agree to be listed on our Department Mapping Tool as a community resource, authorized by the Department to verify the authenticity of citizenship and identity documents required of Colorado Citizens applying for medical benefits, and/or in need of assistance completing an Application for Health Coverage & Help Paying Costs or an Application for Public Assistance.
+Certified Application Assistance Sites (CAAS) are volunteer facilities, organizations and individuals who agree to be listed on our Department Mapping Tool as a community resource, authorized by the Department to assist Colorado Citizens applying for medical benefits, and/or in need of assistance completing an Application for Health Coverage & Help Paying Costs or an Application for Public Assistance.

 How does an agency become certified?

 - The agency must complete and submit a separate CAAS Enrollment Application form for each location interested in enrolling as a CAAS.

 - The agency must agree to ensure that all staff assisting with the applications are adequately trained on:

 - The responsibilities of staff providing CAAS assistance